 find vegetarian meat alternatives in the produce and freezer sections.
 Look for

 those that contain fewer than 6 grams of fat per 2- to 3-ounce serving.
 If you

-have a sweet tooth, try frozen fudge pops with no added sugar as a Sweet Treat.
+have a sweet tooth, purchase frozen fudge pops with no added sugar to enjoy as a Sweet Treat.

 Miscellaneous.
 Other foods to seek out from the middle of the store: Nuts